-5.1.5 EASE OF REALIZATION AND MAINTENANCE
+4.1.5 EASE OF REALIZATION AND MAINTENANCE

 Here we should distinguish between realization and maintenance of the database and that of the transformation functions.
 The realization of the bathymetric database is really equivalent to the formulation of the transformation function $T(\varphi, \lambda)$.
-The formulation of this transformation function is going to be a major task and the practicalities of this task are discussed in chapter 6.
-After the database is in place, its maintenance is going to be relatively simple, consisting of correction of evident errors and registration of actual changes in bathymetry.
+The formulation of this transformation function is going to be a major task and the practicalities of this task are discussed in Chapter 6.
+After the database is in place, its maintenance is going to be relatively routine, consisting of correction of evident errors and registration of actual changes in bathymetry and, of course, addition of newly acquired bathymetric data.
+This should not be understood as saying that this maintenance will be easy, merely that the maintenance problems will be more or less the same as they have been up to now.